Cormac McCarthy: Early writing career (1965–1991)

-In 1979, McCarthy published his semiautobiographical Suttree, which he had written over 20 years before, based on his experiences in Knoxville on the Tennessee River.
+In 1979, McCarthy published his semiautobiographical Suttree, which he had written over a 20 year period, based on his experiences in Knoxville on the Tennessee River.
 Jerome Charyn likened it to a doomed Huckleberry Finn, noting how the Yew tree of the author's sprawling Tennessee garden was inspiration for the "christening of what became the principal character's name."

 In 1981, McCarthy was awarded a MacArthur Fellowship worth $236,000.
 Saul Bellow, Shelby Foote, and others had recommended him to the organization.
 The grant enabled him to travel the American Southwest to research his next novel, Blood Meridian, or the Evening Redness in the West (1985).
 The book is violent, with The New York Times declaring it the "bloodiest book since the Iliad.
-Although snubbed by many critics, the book has grown appreciably in stature in literary circles; Harold Bloom called Blood Meridian "the greatest single book since Faulkner's As I Lay Dying".
+Although initially snubbed by many critics, the book later grew appreciably in stature in literary circles; Harold Bloom called Blood Meridian "the greatest single book since Faulkner's As I Lay Dying".
 In a 2006 poll of authors and publishers conducted by The New York Times Magazine to list the greatest American novels of the previous quarter-century, Blood Meridian placed third, behind Toni Morrison's Beloved (1987) and Don DeLillo's Underworld (1997).
 Some have even suggested it is the Great American Novel.
 Time included it on their 2005 list of the 100 best English-language books published since 1923.
 At the time, McCarthy was living in a stone cottage behind an El Paso shopping center, which he described as "barely habitable".

 As of 1991, none of McCarthy's novels had sold more than 5,000 hardcover copies, and "for most of his career, he did not even have an agent".
 He was labeled the "best unknown novelist in America".